American CuMo Mining (CVE:MLY) Hits New 1-Year Low at $0.04

 American CuMo Mining Co.
-(CVE:MLY)’s share price reached a new 52-week low on Wednesday .
-The stock traded as low as C$0.04 and last traded at C$0.04, with a volume of 70000 shares traded.
+(CVE:MLY)’s stock price hit a new 52-week low on Tuesday .
+The company traded as low as C$0.04 and last traded at C$0.04, with a volume of 421300 shares traded.
 The stock had previously closed at C$0.05.

-The stock has a market capitalization of C$9.79 million and a PE ratio of -3.08.
-The company has a fifty day simple moving average of C$0.04.
-The company has a current ratio of 0.03, a quick ratio of 0.02 and a debt-to-equity ratio of 128.20.

-American CuMo Mining (CVE:MLY) last announced its earnings results on Wednesday, November 24th.
-The company reported C($0.01) earnings per share (EPS) for the quarter.
+American CuMo Mining (CVE:MLY) last posted its quarterly earnings results on Wednesday, November 24th.
+The company reported C($0.01) EPS for the quarter.

 American CuMo Mining Corporation, a mineral exploration and development company, engages in identifying, acquiring, and developing natural resource opportunities in the United States and Canada.
 The company explores for molybdenum, copper, and silver deposits.
 Its flagship property is the CuMo molybdenum project located in Idaho.